Home Conference About CCBR Log in

 Research Award

-The Comparative Cognition Society is pleased to announce that the 2026 Research Award honoree is Dr. Robert Cook (Tufts University).
-Dr. Cook will deliver a Master Lecture at the conference, and be honored at the conference banquet.
-A special issue of in honor of Dr. Cook's contributions to the field will be published in early 2027.
+The Comparative Cognition Society is pleased to announce that the 2027 Research Award honoree is Dr. Susan Healy (St. Andrews University).
+Dr. Healy will deliver a Master Lecture at the 2027 conference, and be honored at the conference banquet.
+A special issue of Animal Cognition in honor of Dr. Healy's contributions to the field will be published in early 2028.

 Details